esaruhulla1/esaruhulla1/README.md

 ## About Me

 Hi there!
-I'm <b>Abu Sani Faysal</b>.
-I'm a passionate Software Developer with a strong focus on <b>Full Stack Development</b>.
-I love sharing what I know teaching.
-If you want to learn more about what I do, you can follow me.
-Outside of coding, I enjoy <b>Articles</b>.
+I'm <b>Esaruhulla — </b>.a passionate Software Developer with a strong focus on<b>MERN Stack Development</b>.
+I enjoy sharing my knowledge and helping others learn, so feel free to follow me if you'd like to explore more of what I do.
+Beyond coding, I love spending time reading and writing <b>Articles</b>.

 <h3>When I code, I rely on</h3>